 Furthermore, Dishonored has received two sequels: Dishonored 2 and Dishonored: Death of the Outsider.
 So, if you like the tone and the gameplay formula of the first game, there’s more where that came from.

 Platforms: PlayStation 4, PlayStation 5, Xbox One, Xbox Series X/S, Microsoft Windows, Google Stadia

-We’ve already mentioned that the World of Darkness and Cyberpunk have a lot in common, so how can we not mention what will likely end up being the best cyberpunk game made to date – Cyberpunk 2077?
+We’ve already mentioned that the World of Darkness and Cyberpunk have a lot in common, so how can we not mention one of the best cyberpunk games made to date – Cyberpunk 2077?

-CD Projekt Red’s latest game will let players experience the world of cyberpunk like never before, free to explore the diverse areas of a living, breathing metropolis, all the while also featuring a classic, more fleshed-out system than most action RPGs in recent memories.
-That said, the player character will be highly customizable, both in terms of their appearance and abilities.
+CD Projekt Red’s latest game lets players experience the world of cyberpunk like never before, free to explore the diverse areas of a living, breathing metropolis, all the while also featuring a classic, more fleshed-out system than most action RPGs in recent memories.
+That said, the player character is highly customizable, both in terms of their appearance and abilities.

-With customizable stats and three different classes with different specializations (Solo for combat, Techie for machines, and NetRunner for hacking), Cyberpunk 2077 will give players tons of options when it comes to choosing how they’ll approach different challenges, not to mention that it will give the game a ton of replay value, too.
+With customizable stats and three different classes with different specializations (Solo for combat, Techie for machines, and NetRunner for hacking), Cyberpunk 2077 gives players plenty of options when it comes to choosing how they’ll approach different challenges, not to mention that it will give the game a ton of replay value, too.